-- General: Staff will continue analyses and geo-processing of datasets for internal project development and prioritization, performance metrics, emergency preparedness, environmental planning, local and regional land use planning, and consultant activities. - Applications: Processed data will be used to populate the Travel Demand Model (task SL-1), used as inputs into the Social Vulnerability Index (task SL-3), latent demand modelling, resiliency planning (task SL-2), and other project support as needed.
+- General: Staff will continue analyses and geo-processing of datasets for internal project development and prioritization, performance metrics, emergency preparedness, environmental planning, local and regional land use planning, and consultant activities. - Applications: Processed data will be used to populate the Travel Demand Model, and used as inputs into the Social Vulnerability Index, latent demand modelling, resiliency planning, the congestion management process, and other project support as needed.